cojalvo/torbuddy-ng/README.md

 GENERAL:
-For those who like me had trouble with 'service start tor' or systemd units here and exentend version of tor-buddy.sh.
+For those who (like me) had trouble with 'service start tor' or systemd-units here and enhanced version of tor-buddy.sh.

 Watch this ->

 https://www.youtube.com/watch?v=AedFlLSmJf8

-for further details.
+video for further details.
+Don't forget to modify your poxychains.conf and resolv.conf to go stealth.

 REQUIREMENTS: